Audi Multitronic: what are the differences and what can go wrong?

 The first generation Multitronic was produced for eight years.
 The arrival of a new generation was necessary as over time quite some teething problems emerged in the TCUs (Transmission Control Units) that were used with this type of gearbox.
 There are cases known where the gearbox completely failed after just 100,000 kilometres.
 The reason for the malfunction was the oil that came in to contact with the TCU / TCM.
 The lubricants in the gearbox were so hot that eventually the gearbox control computer was damaged.

 For this first generation Multitronic, Temic (the supplier of the TCUs) had developed two computers: the Temic Hytronic V30 and the Temic Hytronic VL300.
 The V30 is mainly seen in the first batch of 01J gearboxes and was slowly replaced by the more reliable VL300.
 This VL300 has also been used on the later introduced Audi A4 B8 and Audi A8 4E.
 These faults are, however, quite identical: both TCUs can cause malfunctions that cause the car to no longer being able to select reverse, the car will no longer to start or simply "shifts" poorly.
 In addition, various fault codes can be generated.
-Click here for a list of fault codes that can be remanufactured for the Temic V30 and here for the list of fault codes that can be remanufactured for the Temic Hytronic VL300.

 The 0AN Multitronic VL380 (-F) for more powerful engines